 “I think every veteran’s director should be taking this course.
 It got me to understand, when I’m talking to a vet, that there are two sides to the story.
 It taught me how to talk to the veterans and to really talk to a parent or a spouse, to understand what is really going on.
 A lot of people don’t really listen.
 They’re eager to move on.
 They’re in a hurry.” -Leo Parent, Director of Veterans Service Center, Tuners Falls

-Quabbin Mediation’s roster of mediators includes veterans from all walks of life who are available to mediate disputes involving veterans.
-Quabbin Mediation provides services to veterans free of charge.
-If you are a veteran and would like mediation to in order to resolve a conflict in you life, please contact us.
+Quabbin Mediation’s has had the great pleasure of conducting Veterans Mediation training for many years, but in July 2024 made the decision to transfer this program to the capable hands of Homefront Strong.
+Homefront Strong will continue to support our roster of mediators which includes veterans from all walks of life who are available to mediate disputes involving veterans.
+If you are a veteran and would like mediation to in order to resolve a conflict in you life, please visit the Homefront Strong about Veterans Mediation.

 “Mediation puts hope back into the problem.” -Ray Janke, Belchertown Veterans Service Officer